zzak00/job-scraper/README.md

 # JOB Scraper

 ## Description
-A tool to scrape job postings from Indeed.com and save them to a csv files.
+A tool to scrape job postings from Indeed.com and save them to a csv files sent to users via telegram.

 ## Usage
 ### Requirements
 - Python 3.8+ :snake:
 - poetry :pen: _[(installation guide)](https://github.com/python-poetry/poetry#installation)_
+- A telegram bot token :robot: _[(how to create a bot)](https://core.telegram.org/bots#6-botfather)_

 ### Development
 1. Clone the repository